- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Shell's growth has been primarily driven by oil and gas production, but increasingly by renewable energy investments.
+Historical Growth: Shell's historical growth has been driven by expansion in oil and gas production, refining capacity, and global market penetration.
+More recently, growth has been influenced by strategic shifts towards lower-carbon energy solutions.

 Summary